gdevailly/mappability_of_tad_borders/README.md

 # mappability_of_tad_borders
-Inverstigating the genomic mappability of TAD borders
+Investigating the genomic mappability of TAD borders